Skip to main content

 CallUUID=abc123&Digits=1&From=+14155551234

 When the call ends (hangup, timeout, network issue), Vobiz sends a final webhook to your Hangup URL with call duration, end reason, and other metadata.
-This is for logging/billing—no XML is expected.
+This is used for logging and billing - no XML response is expected.

 POST https://yourapp.com/hangup